Never miss an important update |

 Opportunities are Infinite

-New Growth Theory (NGT) is related to the economy where it views the technological progress as an outcome of the economic activity.
-Earlier the theories believed technology to be the product of non-market forces but NGT finds that development in technology is an outcome of the market functions.
+New Growth Theory (NGT) is related to the economy, where it views technological progress as an outcome of economic activity.
+Earlier, the theories believed technology to be the product of non-market forces, but NGT finds that technological development is an outcome of market functions.

-It also believes that unlike physical objects, knowledge as a commodity and technology deliver higher returns and it drives the process of growth.
+It also believes that, unlike physical objects, knowledge as a commodity and technology deliver higher returns and drive growth.

-Economists studying the impact of political issues to analyse growth and its determinants find that all the items related to the standard of living come from valuable arrangement of things that are found in the earth's crust and atmosphere.
+Economists studying the impact of political issues to analyse growth and its determinants find that all the items related to the standard of living come from valuable arrangements of things found in the earth's crust and atmosphere.

-No amount of investment or saving or macroeconomic state or tax and spending incentives can get sustained economic growth unless it is supported by the large and small technological discoveries which are required to make appropriate use of the natural resources.
+No amount of investment or saving or macroeconomic state or tax and spending incentives can get sustained economic growth unless it is supported by the large and small technological discoveries required to use natural resources appropriately.

-The theory was suggested by Romer who said that the classical suggestion of gathering more physical capital cannot make us rich as all such kind of physical capital have diminishing returns and the economies cannot grow by adding such raw stuff of the same kind.
+The theory was suggested by Romer, who said that the classical suggestion of gathering more physical capital could not make us rich as all such kinds of physical capital have diminishing returns, and the economies cannot grow by adding such raw stuff of the same kind.

-The physical world is known for diminishing returns where the first version is expensive and then the next versions come at a low cost.
-Earlier economists believed in the effect of diminishing returns but such system of equations have not proved helpful in modern situations.
+The physical world is known for diminishing returns where the first version is expensive, and the next versions come cheaply.
+Earlier economists believed in the effect of diminishing returns, but such a system of equations has not proved helpful in modern situations.

-Earlier economists believed that all goods and services already existed in the market and the sole job was to allocate it to the competing parties but now the system of multiple equilibria is present and the market processes are deterministic.
+Earlier economists believed that all goods and services already existed in the market and the sole job was to allocate it to the competing parties.
+Still, the system of multiple equilibria is present, and the market processes are deterministic.

-Economists have focused on ordinary goods and products, and allocation of goods and services but they do not talk about non- rival goods as it is completely different from competitive goods.
-There are some special public goods which are neither rival nor excludable but free markets do not produce enough public goods.
+Economists have focused on ordinary goods and products and allocating goods and services but do not talk about non-rival goods as they are completely different from competitive goods.
+Some special public goods are neither rival nor excludable, but free markets do not produce enough public goods.

-High price tells consumers to consume less and producers to produce more, whereas, low price discourages production and encourages consumption, but in the case of knowledge it is created and it is not a fully excludable and socially valuable investment in knowledge is not made.
+A high price tells consumers to consume less and producers to produce more.
+In contrast, a low price discourages production and encourages consumption.
+Still, in the case of knowledge, it is created, and it is not a fully excludable and socially valuable investment in knowledge is not made.

-When there are different types of knowledge in the market, firms may determine the type they need to acquire and it may be expensive to get potentially better technologies or the firms may suffer from productivity slowdown due to it.
+When there are different types of knowledge in the market, firms may determine the type they need to acquire, and it may be expensive to get potentially better technologies or the firms may suffer from a productivity slowdown due to it.

-Knowledge-based economies follow the monopolistic competition.
+Knowledge-based economies follow monopolistic competition.
 In such areas, leading producer face permanently declining costs, eventually as a single firm dominates the market.
-An education technology spending business competes not based on price but for their monopoly with a particular differentiated product or service.
+An education technology spending business competes not based on price but on its monopoly with a particular differentiated product or service.

-Human capital spends average years in schooling but its impact on the economy cannot be measured.
-There are certain general-purpose technologies (GPTs) which are useful to many sectors and there are multiple adoption models where economists trying to analyse the cost of schooling as a per cent of GDP, job training and learning expense and R& D expense as a part of the GDP.
+Human capital spends average years in schooling, but its economic impact cannot be measured.
+Certain general-purpose technologies (GPTs) are useful to many sectors, and there are multiple adoption models where economists are trying to analyse the cost of schooling as a per cent of GDP, job training and learning expense and R& D expense as a part of the GDP.

 Impact investing in real estate is a growing trend with...